ravachol/kew/README.md

 ## Usage

-IMPORTANT!
-Tell cue the path to your music library (you only need to do this once):
+First thing to do is to tell cue the path to your music library (you only need to do this once):

 ```bash
 cue path "/home/joe/Music/"